dbeinhauer/mcs-source/working_log.md

 # 27.7.2024
-- used architecture that uses `nn.RNN` with hidden neurons corresponsing to number of neurons in each layer is too large
+- used architecture that uses `nn.RNN` with hidden neurons corresponding to number of neurons in each layer is too large
 - our architecture:
     - RNNs for each layer (without LGN (it is only input))
         - RNN layer:
             input: input size (previous layer size)
             hidden (output): num_neurons in the layer
-            interlayer connections: in RNN module definition
+            inter-layer connections: in RNN module definition
             inhibitory/excitatory: constrain weights to non-positive/negative
 - problem:
     - too large model it does not fit in the GPU memory